raaahhhhuuul/hackathon/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.

-## 🆘 Support
+## Support

-For support or questions:
+For support or questions, please open an issue in the repository or contact the development team.
-1. Check the documentation
-2. Review the code comments
-3. Open an issue on GitHub

-## 🔮 Future Enhancements

-- Real-time data integration
-- Advanced AI/ML capabilities
-- Mobile app version
-- Multi-tenant support
-- Advanced reporting features
-- Integration with popular business tools
-- Real-time notifications
-- Advanced security features

----

-**Built with ❤️ for small businesses**